t-crest/soc-comm/README.md

 ## TODO

+ * Use and document the PipeCon, direction from master
  * Integrate a simple multicore device with T-CREST
    * A multicore "Hello World"
  * Run S4NOC with T-CREST